-- 1. To claim Supplementary Benefit if you are unemployed, you must fill in a form called a postal B1 which has been introduced to replace the interview system previously operated for assessing claimants' entitlement.
-This form can only be obtained from the Department of Employment.
+- 1. To claim Supplementary Benefit if you are unemployed, you must fill in a form called a postal B1, which can only be obtained from the Department of Employment.
 Your benefit is payable from the date on the B1.
 Even if you are entitled to one of the contributory benefits, it can take several weeks for your money to come through, so get a B1 to claim Supplementary Benefit to tide you over. - 2.
 If you are sick, disabled or pregnant and have a medical certificate from your doctor, or if you are a single parent, you do not have to sign on as available for work.
 Fill in a SB1 and post it to the DHSS.
 Envelopes with pre-paid postage can be obtained from the DHSS and the Post Office.
 Or it may be quicker to phone up and make an appointment.